MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Abstract

 \section{Abstract}

-Automated brain tumor segmentation in multi-parametric MRI remains challenging in resource-constrained settings where deep 3D networks are computationally prohibitive.
-We propose MMRINet, a lightweight architecture that replaces quadratic-complexity attention with linear-complexity Mamba state-space models for efficient volumetric context modeling.
-Novel Dual-Path Feature Refinement (DPFR) modules maximize feature diversity without additional data requirements, while Progressive Feature Aggregation (PFA) enables effective multi-scale fusion.
-In the BraTS-Lighthouse SSA 2025, our model achieves strong performance with an average Dice score of (\textbf{0.752}) and an average HD95 of (\textbf{12.23}) with only $\sim$2.5M parameters, demonstrating efficient and accurate segmentation suitable for low-resource clinical environments.
-Our GitHub repository can be accessed here: github.com/BioMedIA-MBZUAI/MMRINet.
+Automated brain tumor segmentation in multi-parametric MRI remains a critical yet underserved challenge in resource-constrained clinical settings, where deep 3D networks requiring high-end GPUs are not viable.
+This is particularly acute across sub-Saharan Africa (SSA), where low-field scanners, heterogeneous patient demographics, and severe data scarcity compound the difficulty of applying standard deep learning pipelines.
+We present \textbf{MMRINet}, a lightweight segmentation architecture purpose-built for these constraints.
+At its core, MMRINet replaces quadratic-complexity self-attention with linear-complexity Mamba state-space models~\cite{mamba}, enabling efficient long-range volumetric context modeling without the computational overhead of Transformer-based approaches.
+We combine two lightweight refinement components: \textbf{Dual-Path Feature Refinement (DPFR)}, which extracts complementary detail and contextual representations to improve feature diversity under limited data, and \textbf{Progressive Feature Aggregation (PFA)}, which hierarchically fuses multi-scale decoder outputs for sharper segmentation boundaries.
+Evaluated on the BraTS-Lighthouse SSA 2025 challenge dataset~\cite{bratsafrica2025}, comprising 3D MRI scans from Nigerian clinical sites, MMRINet achieves an average Dice score of \textbf{0.752} and an average HD95 of \textbf{12.23\,mm} with only \textbf{$\sim$2.5M} parameters, outperforming all evaluated baselines, including UNETR, Swin-UNETR, SegMamba, and SegResNet3D.
+These results indicate that strong validation-set segmentation performance can be achieved with substantially reduced computation, offering a practical step toward AI-assisted neuro-oncology in low-resource clinical environments.